PatrickYLi/patrickyli.github.io/work/patmo/lecture-01.md

   <div class="panel">
     <p>
-      Before you move on to Lecture 2, answer these three questions.
+      Before you move on to Lecture 2, answer the questions below.
       If you can answer them correctly, then the main idea of Lecture 1 is already in place.
     </p>
   </div>